QuantEcon/lecture-python-intro/lectures/geom_series.md

 Similarly, $\frac{\partial p_0}{\partial g}>0$ as long as $r>g$, $r>0$ and $g>0$ and $x_0$ is positive, so $\frac{\partial p_0}{\partial g}$
 will always be positive.

-## Back to the Keynesian Multiplier
+## Back to the Keynesian multiplier

 We will now go back to the case of the Keynesian multiplier and plot the time path of $y_t$, given that consumption is a constant fraction